DanielMartensson/Weller-to-JBC-converter/README.md

 One good thing to mention!
 This MPC controller giving the soldering tip a more rapidly heat than the original analog PI-controller.
 Even though they were using the same 50W transformer.
 So this PCB board heats up the soldering tip much faster than the original does.

-It takes about 5 to 6 seconds for the soldering tip to go from sleep (about 20-50 degrees) to 320 degrees.
+It takes about 10 seconds for the soldering tip to go from room ambient temperature to 320 degrees.
 That's a major improvement compared to the old Weller station.

 ![a](https://github.com/DanielMartensson/Weller-to-JBC-converter/blob/main/Pictures/Feedback%20control%20MPC.png?raw=true)